200Tigersbloxed/FitbitHRtoWS/README.md

 + HTTPS/WSS support is untested and may or may not work.
 + Do not ask for support in the issues thread.
 Report bugs or code not working on an SDK (for example).
 + Device and Phone must be connected to cli at all times to keep connection to WebSocket.
++ Don't forget to change your buildTargets in your `package.json` file. https://dev.fitbit.com/build/guides/multiple-devices/

 ## Prerequisites